 No. 5: Trade trade trade

 Some build guides you find may require specific unique items that you won’t really be able to farm yourself.
-The easiest thing to do is use a trade platform like poe.trade to buy the item from other players.
-It’s pretty simple to use when looking for a unique items.
+The easiest thing to do is use a trading platform like poe.trade to buy the item from other players.
+It’s pretty simple to use when looking for unique items.
 Just search for the unique item name, check the price, click the whisper button to copy a request to your clipboard, and then paste it into the chat window.
 Someone will invite you to their party in which you will enter their hideout and then make the trade there.
 Trading can be very complex when looking for very specific mods or numeric values, but this should hopefully be enough to get you started.
 MmoGah is also a trustworthy site to buy PoE items.

 I hope this guide can boost your confidence with this game at least get you prepared to jump into The Twilight Strand and start killing.
-You may encounter things that I didn’t touched on in this guide, but just do the best you can to search the wiki or the forums for a better understanding.
+You may encounter things that I didn’t touch on in this guide, but just do the best you can to search the wiki or the forums for a better understanding.

 Please keep checking back for more news and guides related to PoE builds and PoE currency.
-MmoGah is a good place to buy PoE power leveling service which allows you to skip grind and jump into your favorite part in the game.
+MmoGah is a good place to buy PoE power leveling service which allows you to skip the grind and jump into your favorite part in the game.